l7mp/stunner/examples/livekit/README.md

 Once the Gateway resouce is installed into Kubernetes, STUNner will create a Kubernetes LoadBalancer for the Gateway to expose the TURN server on UDP:3478 to clients.
 It can take up to a minute for Kubernetes to allocate a public external IP for the service.

-Wait until Kubernetes assigns an external IP and store the external IP assigned by Kubernetes to STUNner in an environment variable for later use
+Wait until Kubernetes assigns an external IP and store the external IP assigned by Kubernetes to STUNner in an environment variable for later use.

 ```console
 until [ -n "$(kubectl get svc stunner-gateway-udp-gateway-svc -n stunner -o jsonpath='{.status.loadBalancer.ingress[0].ip}')" ]; do sleep 1; done